Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Dynamic Meshes.md

 ```

 Next, create a smart baker for your authoring component.
 Along with any custom
-data you require, this baker must invoke `BakeDeformMeshAndMaterial()`, and
+data you require, this baker must invoke `BakeMeshAndMaterial()`, and request a
-request a smart blobber to generate the `MeshDeformDataBlob` required by the
+smart blobber to generate the `MeshDeformDataBlob` required by the
 `MeshDeformDataBlobReference` component.
 It must also create the remaining
 required runtime components.